turi-mate/deepbirding/README.md

 This is a university project teamwork for the Deep Learning course.
 Our task is to take part in the Kaggle BirdCLEF 2023 competition, where we are creating and training a deep learning model that could identify and classify different kinds of east-african bird's calls.
 The initial dataset can be found in the official BirdCLEF description.

 ### Project presentation (in Hungarian):
-- Can be fount in the `presentation.pptx` file
+- Can be found in the `presentation.pptx` file

 ### Project final documentation (in Hungarian):
 - Can be read in the `final_documentation.pdf` file